The Ultimate Guide To Mobile App Marketing: 25 Best Tips for 2020

 Building an awesome mobile product for your business is half the battle.

 But, get this: over 65 percent of small businesses and almost all big brand companies have already developed a mobile application.
 In fact, the global app development spend hit $25.1 billion in 2018, and reached almost $30 billion in 2019.

 That’s some serious competition in a market that is increasingly becoming saturated.

 Depending on your product’s niche, you will face tough competition from hundreds and thousands of similarly positioned apps.
 And, as if that’s not bad enough, you only have a measly 8 seconds to grab the attention of an online user in order to encourage them to download your product.

 So, how to promote your app when users have a sea of choice?
 Keep on reading; you’ll be glad you did.

 (I) BEFORE You Launch Your App

 Many, if not MOST, product owners in the world make this mistake.
 They wait till the last (i)responsible moment before thinking about their app promotion efforts.
 However, any marketer that has even a modicum of experience will tell you this is absolutely wrong.

 A mobile app marketing plan doesn’t just happen overnight.

 The reality is that to have a successful app launch, you need to develop a mobile app marketing strategy and start executing on your marketing initiatives at least 60 days before the launch date.

 Let’s breakdown the main activities that should be completed before you even know the exact release date in more detail:

 1. Build a Great Site and a Comprehensive Landing Page for your App

-Having an informative site for your product is the first key step in any mobile app marketing plan.
+Having an informative site for your product is the first key step in any marketing plan for mobile apps.
 And literally 99% of developers don’t even think about it.